Characterization of causal ancestral graphs for time series with latent confounders: Markov equivalence classes of ts-DMAGs and causal discovery

-We here show that, when working with the considered types of background knowledges, DPAGs based on ts-DMAGs can never carry less but may carry more information about the underlying ts-DAG than DPAGs based on stationarified ts-DMAGs.
-This is so despite the fact that, as explained in Sec.~\ref{sec:characterization_stat_DMAG}, a ts-DMAG and its stationarified are in one-to-one correspondence.
+In this subsection we show that, when working with the background knowledges specified in Def.~\ref{def:specific_background_knowledges}, DPAGs of ts-DMAGs can never carry less but may carry more information about the underlying ts-DAG than DPAGs of stationarified ts-DMAGs.
+This is so despite the fact that, as explained in Sec.~\ref{sec:characterization_stat_DMAG}, a ts-DMAG and its stationarification are in one-to-one correspondence.
+Towards proving the claim we first note the following.